 Faye found herself walking uptown, past the Museum of Natural History, and finally turning left off Central Park West somewhere in the mid-90s.
-It wasn’t a familiar neighborhood to Faye, which didn’t seem to matter as her feet apparently knew where to take her.
-The final destination of this lucid sleep-walk was a small suburban theatre, a little shabby on the outside, where today’s attraction was a satsang meeting with renowned spiritual teacher, Evelyn Bourne.
+Faye wasn’t particularly familiar with this neighborhood, but that didn’t seem to matter as her feet apparently knew where to take her.
+The destination of this lucid sleepwalk was a small suburban theatre, a little shabby on the outside, where a Satsang meeting with renowned spiritual teacher, Evelyn Bourne, was taking place.

-Faye had never heard of Evelyn Bourne, or of satsang for that matter, but she sat down in the back and listened intently to what was being spoken.
+Faye had never heard of Evelyn Bourne, or of Satsang for that matter, but she sat in the back and listened intently to what was being said.
 Faye was sure that everyone was speaking English, but for some reason she had no idea what anyone was talking about.
 As she looked around the room, however, the most puzzling experience occurred.
-In the middle of the confusion she was noticing around trying to interpret what people were saying, Faye’s mind suddenly stopped.
-It was like the projector of her life movie had just stopped in the middle of a scene, and instead there was just the experience of waking up from a dream, and of feeling completely free in a way she’d never felt before.
+Right in the middle of her confusion, Faye’s mind stopped.
+It was like the projector of her life movie just shut down in the middle of a scene, and instead there was the experience of waking up from a dream, and of feeling completely free in a way she’d never felt before.

 “I don’t know what’s happening to me.
 I feel quite odd, and very disoriented.
 Can you help me?”

-“It’s nothing to worry about, dear.
-Is this your first time in satsang with Evelyn?”
+“Nothing to worry about, dear.
+Is this your first time in Satsang?”

 “Yes.
-I’d never heard that name before this afternoon.
+I’d never heard that word before this afternoon.
 Do you know what’s happening to me?
-It doesn’t feel bad, in fact, I feel quite amazing; never experienced anything like iot in my life.
+It doesn’t feel bad, in fact, I feel quite elated.
+I’ve never experienced anything like it in my life.
 I just have no idea what’s going on.”

-“Well, sweetheart, you’re in the right place.
-I’d say you’ve just been touched by Grace.”
+“Well, you’re in the right place.
+I would say that you’ve just been touched by Grace.”